sca-marshals/marshal-docs/marshals_handbook/handbook.md

 c.
 If the ammunition is with made with foam, check that the tip is constructed in such a manner that it cannot be forced more than .5 inch (12.7 mm) into a legal faceguard.
 d.
 Check the shaft for signs of cracking or other failure.
 Check that it is properly labeled and taped.
 e.
 Remember that ammunition cannot be more than 10% yellow as yellow is reserved for siege ammunition.

-XVI.
-EXPERIMENTAL WEAPONS AND MATERIALS PROCEDURES
+## EXPERIMENTAL WEAPONS AND MATERIALS PROCEDURES
 A.  Experimental Weapons and Materials
 1. Before any unapproved weapon or material can be used at Society activities, a test plan and a sample of the proposed weapon or material must be submitted to and approved by the Society Marshal or a designated deputy.
 This plan shall include:
 a.
 Specifics on construction (e.g., materials used, how it is assembled, etc.),